List of Belgian regiments in World War II: Ardennes Hunters

-Ardennes Hunters were special forces in the Belgian Infantry.
+The Ardennes Hunters were special forces in the Belgian Infantry.
 Created in 1934 by the reformation of the 10th Line Regiment, these regimental forces position themselves in the Ardennes, manning posts important junctions in the Ardennes region.
 In the Battle of Belgium, they slowed down the German onslaught, in time for the rest of the army to retreat to new positions.